Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 Each recommendation below is tied to a modelled finding, not a generic best practice, and sequenced deliberately, since applying them out of order would undo the capacity fix in §8.

-1. **Power-factor correction: an optimisation, not a constraint, subject to harmonic and electrical-system assessment.** Power factor reaches 0.95 at high load (`ALM-0008`), consistent with increased inductive loading from cooling equipment.
+1. **Power-factor correction: an optimisation, not a constraint, subject to harmonic and electrical-system assessment**.
+Power factor reaches 0.95 at high load (ALM-0008), consistent with increased inductive loading from cooling equipment.
 The model does not explicitly simulate motor reactive components, so this is a correlation the data supports, not a modelled causal mechanism.
 Apparent power peaks at 712 kVA against a 1,000 kVA transformer nameplate, so the site runs at 71% of rating even when a single transformer carries the full load, leaving roughly 288 kVA of headroom.
 Correcting power factor would widen that margin and avoid utility power-factor penalties.
-It would not reduce the site's real active power draw, and it is not currently a limiting factor.
+It would not reduce the site's real active power draw, and it is not currently a limiting factor
 2. **Consider modular UPS for the next capacity expansion.** UPS units run at 43.4% utilization on average, a direct and unavoidable consequence of sizing 3×300 kW for N+1 on ~390 kW of average load, not an inefficiency to "fix" by removing a unit (see the Decision matrix: that trade loses resilience for a 0.02 PUE gain, rejected).
 Modular UPS would let inactive power modules idle in rotation, pulling active modules closer to their efficiency sweet spot without touching the N+1 topology.
 3. **Evaluate hot/cold aisle containment before assuming the humidification and building-envelope limitations (§14) are negligible.** This model doesn't quantify recirculation losses or humidification overhead.
 Containment is the standard mitigation for both, and is worth costing out precisely because the model can't tell you how much margin it would recover.